14 Things You’re Not Buying from Walmart—But Should

 Bakeware at Walmart can be hit or miss, but Ramhold says that you can actually find some really great deals!
 For instance, a 2-pack of Pyrex Easy Grab Glass 9.5″ Pie Plates are priced at $18 on Amazon, whereas a single Pyrex Easy Grab 9.5″ Pie Plate is less than $5 at Walmart.
 If you don’t need two plates, the single option from Walmart is an affordable option.
 Check out these 10 gorgeous kitchen items you can find at Walmart.

 If you and your family are casual campers, save money by getting basic tents and air mattresses at Walmart.
 “We’ve found two-person tents at Walmart for $26 as well as eight-person family options for as low as $129.
 A shopper could easily pay three times that at a traditional camping store,” Sakraida told Go Banking Rates.

 It’s shocking, we know, but you can buy Starbucks coffee outside of a Starbucks coffee shop.
-A 12 oz. bag of most ground coffee flavors will cost you $7.99 at Target, but a dollar less at Walmart.
-Amazon has slightly cheaper prices, but in most cases, you either need to buy a six-pack of 12 oz. bags or subscribe to Prime Pantry, exclusively for Amazon Prime members.
+A 12 oz. bag of most ground coffee flavors will cost you $6.99 at Target, but $6.27 at Walmart.
+Amazon has slightly cheaper prices, but you may need to buy a pack of multiple 12 oz. bags.
 Next, find out the 15 things you’re not buying from Costco—but should.